 Read my blogs about Philip Morris.

 This was my first impression when I glanced at a headline of the venerable ASH (Action on Smoking and Health) Daily News of 19 August 2020.
 But then I realised I was indulging in wishful thinking.
 The actual wording was, ‘Pow threatens tobacco firms over litter.’
-Pow is the surname of the Conservative MP for […]Continue reading
+Pow is the surname of the British Conservative MP […]Continue reading

 The highly esteemed tobacco company, Philip Morris International (PMI), in January 2019 published an anonymous fifty-five page document entitled Public Health – Much Harder than Rocket Science.
 They modestly call it a White Paper, as if it’s an official government report, and it’s padded out with eighteen artistic black-and-white photos of no relevance to public […]Continue reading

 The March 2018 edition of the highly esteemed journal, Tobacco Control, contains interesting examples of infelicitous writing, to say nothing of wrong-headed ideas: addiction sticks and tobacco control vaccine.
 As part of an attack on Philip Morris International’s cynical and false claim, ‘We’re trying to give up cigarettes’, it’s gratifying that the editor, Professor Ruth […]Continue reading

 Let me explain.
 Tobacco Control is the name of a learned journal that states one of its aims is: …to study the nature and consequences of…efforts to prevent and control the global tobacco epidemic… This is confused.
 The tobacco epidemic, as it’s called, is all too obviously in full swing.
 Therefore it is too late […]Continue reading

 Towards the end of December each year many smokers announce a new year’s resolution: to give up smoking.
 Or they might say they resolve to give up cigarettes.
 What they don’t say (or if they did it would be meaningless) is that their new year’s resolution is to try to give up smoking or cigarettes. […]Continue reading